trentlarson/P2P-Docs/README.md

     * - manage folders/friends from the sharing tools
     * - allow individual files to be their own repository
     * allow outgoing to the same place as incoming
+  * Search: search for items of interest
+    * - make this a plugin, ancillary to the file tracking
   * - Doc Alerts: notify when there's new content
   * Doc Changes (external?): display the new content
     * - set up trust for certain incoming files, to shortcut to my copy
+    * - Notifications: notify of changes, via desktop and via preferred media
   * - Doc Resolution: accept or reject the changes in my own versions
     * - then copy my version into any shared areas
-  * Search: search for items of interest
-  * - Notifications: notify of changes, via desktop and via preferred media
-  * - Use a true file-control system underneath (eg. git)
   * - Work as a plugin/client for some of the main file-sharing systems (eg. Vuze, Dropbox, Singly), to hide some of the ugliness of maintenance and duplication that this tool imposes